Tropicana Field: Location

-Most African Americans that used to live and/or work in the neighborhood felt betrayed by the city and bitter over the baseball development.
-The city had offered, and followed through with, many reparation programs for the residents and businesses of the Gas Plant district when the district was originally to be refurbished, including financial relocation help.
-But these programs were welcomed only on the basis that the area would be once again a functional community.
-When that stipulation changed residents were angered and new reparation plans were rumored but never came to fruition.
-As for the churches of the area, relocation offers extended to them from the City Council were "generous" according to one of the churches pastors.
+Most African Americans who used to live or work in the neighborhood felt betrayed by the city and bitter over the baseball development.
+The city had offered, and followed through with, many reparation programs for the residents and businesses of the Gas Plant district when the district was originally to be refurbished, including financial relocation help, but these programs were welcomed only on the basis that the area would be once again a functional community.
+When that stipulation changed, residents were angered and new reparation plans were rumored, but never came to fruition.
+As for the churches of the area, relocation offers extended to them from the City Council were "generous" according to one of the churches' pastors.
 This is believed to be because of the political power that the churches held.

-The destruction of the Gas Plant district and the city's shortcomings in securing economic and employment opportunities for the displaced African American community have left a jagged relationship between city officials and the aforementioned African American community.
-The destruction of the Gas Plant district financially crippled and killed many African American-owned small businesses and is often referred to as the main reason that only 10% of St. Petersburg's small businesses are African American-owned today.
+The destruction of the Gas Plant district and the city's shortcomings in securing economic and employment opportunities for the displaced African American community have left a jagged relationship between city officials and the aforementioned African-American community.
+The destruction of the Gas Plant district financially crippled and killed many African-American-owned small businesses and is often referred to as the main reason that only 10% of St. Petersburg's small businesses are African-American-owned today.

-The dome was built on the former site of a coal gasification plant and, in 1987, hazardous chemicals were found in the soil around the construction site.
+The dome was built on the former site of a coal gasification plant, and, in 1987, hazardous chemicals were found in the soil around the construction site.
 The city spent millions of dollars to remove the chemicals from the area.

 It is often criticized as being located away from the Tampa Bay area's largest population base in Tampa.